 Electric-powered tankless water heaters are cheaper to install than gas models and you can safely place them anywhere in your home—including the bathroom!— since they do not require ventilation.

 Once you have determined the required flow rate for your needs, you can typically choose a water heater without worrying about overpriced installation costs.
-An electric-powered water heater can heat up to 2 gallons (9 liters) of water to 70 degrees Fahrenheit (21 degrees Celsius) in one minute.
+An electric-powered water heater can heat a flow rate of up to 2 gallons (9 liters) of water per minute 70 degrees Fahrenheit (21 degrees Celsius).

 Electric-powered water heater units are not only much cheaper than gas heaters, but they also don’t require much maintenance and have a life expectancy of twice that of a traditional boiler storage tank!